Function-Correcting Codes for Insertion-Deletion Channel: Preliminaries

 \begin{definition}[Insdel Metric]\cite{levenshtein1965двоичные} Let \( x \) and \( y \) be binary sequences of length \( k \).
 The insdel metric \( d_{ID}(x, y) \) between \( x \) and \( y \) is defined as the minimum number of insertions and deletions required to transform \( x \) into \( y \). \end{definition}

 A sequence $z$ is a common subsequence of $x$ and $y$ if it is a subsequence of both $x$ and $y$.
-A \textit{longest common subsequence} is a common subsequence of maximum possible length.
+A longest common subsequence is a common subsequence of maximum possible length.
+Similarly, a sequence $w$ is a common supersequence of $x$ and $y$ if both $x$ and $y$ are subsequences of $w$, and a shortest common supersequence is a common supersequence of minimum possible length.
 Considering only insertion and deletion operations, we can define the insdel distance in terms of the length of the longest common subsequence as follows:

 where $|x|$ denotes the length of a binary word $x$ and $LCS(x,y)$ denotes the length of the longest common subsequence between $x$ and $y$.